quytc/Linearizability/README.md

    The following assumes that you are in a shell in the main directory of the prototype.

    1. Build as usual.
-You only need to type make command as follow:
+You only need to type make commands as follow:

      $ make clean